Have you been to the oldest museum in Mumbai yet?

 So, we got to know the museum was renamed in 1975 in honour of Dr Bhau Daji Lad, the first Indian Sheriff of Mumbai, a philanthropist, historian, physician, surgeon, who had played a key role in establishing the museum.

-A flight of steps lead to the museum door.
+A flight of stairs leads to the museum door.

-Just on entering the museum, we could see the ornate interiors of the museum hall, with galleries on either side.
+Just as we entered the museum, we could see the ornate interiors of the hall, with galleries on either side.
 Richly coloured details, the intricate woodcarving, tiled floors, etched glass and gold gilding make it a unique example of Victorian architecture in India.
-Armed with my cell phone, I went on a clicking spree to capture the beauty that I was seeing in front of my eyes.
+Armed with my cell phone, I went on a clicking spree to capture the beauty that was in front of my eyes.